How to Protect Your Children from Child Predators

 Reducing the Risk of Child Offender Victimization

-While nothing a caregiver does will absolutely prevent sexual abuse, there are steps you can take to reduce the risk of child offender victimization.
+While nothing a caregiver does will absolutely prevent child sexual abuse, there are steps you can take to reduce the risk of child offender victimization.
 Consider these steps to protect someone you love from child predators:1

 - Be watchful – always be on the lookout for situations or behaviors that seem dangerous or suspicious.
 Always know where your child is.